Code-Institute-Submissions/Podcast_Collective/README.md

 I have also uploaded the CSS file to <a href="https://jigsaw.w3.org/css-validator/">CSS <a>

 ### INFLUENCES:
-I have researched several town and village websites for inspiration.
-A number stood out my favourite being Hook Norton.  <a href="https://hook-norton.org.uk/" > Hook Norton</a>

-I did like to overall look and colour scheme however I did feel that it could do with a more modern colour scheme and layout.
-Hence the look and feel to my site.

 I have also used various projects from the GitHub repository for inspiration.